Skip to content

 2. Installing it on the machine running the host

-3. Connecting the desktop client
+4. Connecting the desktop client

-4. The localhost-only fallback for local-loop development
+5. The localhost-only fallback for local-loop development

 The security model assumes the host is never reachable from the public internet.
 The HTTP listener doesn’t speak TLS, doesn’t require auth on /api/v1/health, and isn’t designed to fend off the kind of background scanning every IPv4 address gets.
-Putting the host directly on a public IP is not a supported configuration — credentials would leak within hours.
+Putting the host directly on a public IP is not a supported configuration — credentials would leak quickly.

 Tailscale gives us a WireGuard-based overlay network where: